astroDimitrios/git-novice/episodes/06-ignore.md

 The exclamation point operator will include a previously excluded entry.

-Note also that because you've previously committed `.png` files in this lesson they will not be ignored with this new rule.
+Note if you've previously committed `.png` files they will not be ignored with this new rule.
 Only future additions of `.png` files added to the root directory will be ignored.